 Giving love a second chance: Cat – chase = treats

 While it can be challenging to change your dog’s inappropriate behaviours around cats, it is possible in many cases.
 The key is understanding that it’s the association between the cat, and the dog’s experience that cats often run away, that make cats such high-arousal chase objects.
 By following the steps below, you can help your dog replace the cat = chase association with cat = yummy treat from mom and dad association.

 - Find a comfortable spot to sit and relax with your dog on leash.
 Allow your cat to enter the room, this could take some time as the cat may be a bit unsure of the dog’s presence.
 As soon as the cat appears immediately feed high value tasty treats to your dog.

 - 2. Continue to ask your dog to “sit” or “focus” on you and not the cat, rewarding calm behaviour.
 When the cat chooses to leave, stop feeding treats to your dog.

 - Repeat step one and two until your dog looks to you for a treat every time the cat appears.
 At this point you can reduce the distance slightly and repeat steps one and two.
 Repeat, repeat, repeat!
 Go slowly and increase the distance at any point your dog becomes agitated.
 End each session on a successful note.

 True love or rocky road?

-If introductions go poorly, early intervention and advice from a professional (such as a dog trainer or animal behaviourist), is recommended to increase the likelihood that the conflict can be resolved and to reduce the risk of injury from a pet fight.
-Do not attempt to punish any of your pets as this can easily make the situation worse and make the pets more aggressive or fearful.
-Fortunately, with professional guidance most pets can learn to live together peaceably in happy harmony.
-Its not uncommon for dogs and cats to develop a friendship that lasts a lifetime!
+If introductions go poorly, early intervention and advice from a professional (such as a dog trainer or animal behaviourist) is recommended to increase the likelihood that the conflict can be resolved and to reduce the risk of injury from an animal fight.
+Do not attempt to punish any of your animals as this can easily make the situation worse and make the animal more aggressive or fearful.
+Fortunately, with professional guidance, most furry friends can learn to live together peaceably in happy harmony.
+It’s not uncommon for dogs and cats to develop a friendship that lasts a lifetime!